Virginia Tech®home

 Training Information

-Employees exposed to noise levels of 85 dBA TWA or higher are required to attend Hearing Loss Prevention Training annually.
+Employees exposed to noise levels of 85 dBA TWA or higher are required to attend Hearing Conservation Training annually.
 Supervisors shall ensure that employees attend the required training.

 The content of the training includes: